mauceano/scripts/dmaas/powershell/sql/restoreSQL-CCS-hedp2023dec/README.md

 ## Credits

-This readme is based entirely on [Brian Seltzer's](https://github.com/bseltz-cohesity/), and the script is a modified version of his creation, [restoreSQL-CCS.ps1](https://raw.githubusercontent.com/bseltz-cohesity/scripts/master/dmaas/powershell/restoreSQL-CCS/restoreSQL-CCS.ps1).
+This readme is based entirely on [Brian Seltzer's](https://github.com/bseltz-cohesity/), and the script is a modified version of his original script [restoreSQL-CCS.ps1](https://raw.githubusercontent.com/bseltz-cohesity/scripts/master/dmaas/powershell/restoreSQL-CCS/restoreSQL-CCS.ps1)

 ## Warning